CallumSi/WebDev-Project/readme.md

 ## js/scripts.js

-The `js/scripts.js` file contains a simple console.log statement to confirm that it is being executed..
+The `js/scripts.js` file contains a simple console.log statement to confirm that it is being executed...